thanos-io/thanos/docs/components/query.md

                                  which data is deduplicated.
 Still you will be able to query without deduplication using
                                  'dedup=false' parameter.
+      --query.max-samples=2147483647
+                                 Maximum number of samples a single query can load into memory.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).